Sonkhe-Shongwe/OIBSIP/README.md

-# Oasis Infobyte - Data Science Intern Projects
+# Sonkhe Shongwe - Data Science Projects

-Welcome to the repository containing the projects completed during my Data Science Internship at Oasis Infobyte.
+Welcome to the repository containing my data science projects.
 Below is a brief overview of each project along with relevant details and links to the project files.

 ## Table of Contents